 print(f"Compressing: {url}...")

-resp = requests.get(api_url, headers=headers, params=params)
+resp = requests.post(api_url, headers=headers, json=payload)

 if resp.status_code == 200: